PAIDiPaidThis.com

 Why the price varies so much

 Where the object sits, and how long it has been there, changes everything.
-An item still in the stomach can sometimes be retrieved by endoscopy without a single cut, which is cheaper.
-Once it moves into the intestine and causes a blockage that means open surgery, and if it has been stuck long enough to damage the bowel the surgeon may have to remove a section of gut, which lengthens the operation and recovery.
-Diagnostics add up too, since x-rays alone do not always show soft objects and an ultrasound or dye study may be needed.
+An item still in the stomach can sometimes be retrieved by endoscopy without a single cut, which is cheaper and quicker to recover from.
+Once it moves into the intestine and causes a blockage, that means open surgery, and if it has been stuck long enough to damage the bowel the surgeon may have to remove a section of gut and stitch the ends back together, which lengthens the operation, the anaesthetic time and the recovery stay.
+Diagnostics add up too, since x-rays alone do not always show soft objects and an ultrasound or dye study may be needed to find them.
+Who owns the practice matters as well.
+The Competition and Markets Authority found that corporate-owned practices charged 18.3% more on average than independents, and that vet prices overall rose 63% between 2016 and 2023.
+An emergency out-of-hours surgery at a corporate hospital in an expensive part of the country will sit at a different price point to a daytime procedure at a smaller independent practice elsewhere, even before you factor in how much of the gut had to be opened up.
+Region plays its part too: rents, staff wages and referral centre availability all differ across the country, and a practice near a specialist referral hospital can charge more simply because it carries that overhead.

 How to pay less

-- If you saw your dog swallow something, ring the vet at once; early action may allow a simpler, cheaper removal.
+• If you saw your dog swallow something, ring the vet at once.
+Early action may allow a simpler, cheaper removal before the object moves further down the gut.

-- Get a written estimate that covers diagnostics, the op and aftercare, so you understand the full picture.
+• Get a written estimate that covers diagnostics, the operation and aftercare, so you understand the full picture rather than being quoted the surgery alone.

-- Dog-proof your home afterwards.
-Repeat surgeries for the same habit are common and entirely avoidable.
+• Dog-proof your home afterwards.
+Repeat surgeries for the same habit are common, and each one is a bill you could have avoided.

 Common questions